nrkno/core-components/packages/core-suggest/readme.md

   limit="{Number}" <!-- Optional.
 Limit maxium number of result items.
 Defaults to Infinity -->
   ajax="{String}" <!-- Optional.
 Fetches external data.
 See event 'suggest.ajax'.
 Example: 'https://search.com?q={{value}}' -->
   highlight="{'on' | 'off' | 'keep'}" <!-- Optional.
 Override highlighting matches in results.
 Defaults to 'on'. -->
-  data-sr-shown-message="Forslag vises" <!-- Optional.
-Override text sent to aria-live region when suggestions are shown -->
-  data-sr-empty-message="Ingen forslag" <!-- Optional.
+  data-sr-empty-message="Ingen forslag vises" <!-- Optional.
 Override text sent to aria-live region when suggestions are empty due to filter -->
-  data-sr-count-message="{{value}} forslag" <!-- Optional.
-Override text sent to aria-live region when suggestions are counted as part of filtering -->
+  data-sr-count-message="{{value}} forslag vises" <!-- Optional.
+Override text sent to aria-live region when (the number of) suggestions changes -->
+  data-sr-read-text-content <!-- Optional.
+When present, `textContent` will be sent to screen reader when no buttons or links are present -->
   hidden <!-- Use hidden to toggle visibility -->
 >
   <ul>  <!-- Can be any tag, but items should be inside <li> -->